dmccuk/terraform/README.md

 ---
 ## Pre-Requisites:

-1. Install Terraform
+1. Install Terraform.
-2. Have an account on AWS (free Tier if possible)
+2. Have an account on AWS (free Tier if possible).
 3. Some basic knowledge of AWS.
-  * Creating and using .pem file
+  * Creating and using .pem file.
-  * Setting up basic security groups
+  * Setting up basic security groups.
-  * Creating Access keys and access secrets
+  * Creating Access keys and access secrets.
+  * Familiure with the AWS console.

 ## Now on your server (where you have installed Terraform)